6 Things Amazon Experts Want You To Know About Selling Private Label

 If you’re only focussed on increasing sales on Amazon, you’re building a sandcastle on someone else’s beach, easily washed away by changing tides.
 It’s time to get your house in order.
 Look to building your brand by paying attention to your operations and marketing rather than trying to find loopholes on Amazon’s tightening marketplace.
 That’s what will separate successful e-commerce businesses from short lived Amazon side gigs.

-Leah McHugh, Frustration-free Amazon
+Leah McHugh, Amazon Appeal online course

 Private label sellers will need to have remedies in place for the irritating problem of “Used Sold as New” complaints from buyers.
 FBA frequently classifies returned items as “resellable inventory” even when they have been opened, or even used.
 If that item is bought as “new” and sellers only sell new products, they could still be stung by a second buyer receiving the item and complaining about its condition.
 Draft language for correspondence to Amazon that covers your Quality Control procedures and reflects any new operational improvements you’ve made to ensure due diligence occurs before items arrive at FBA.
 Are you randomly selecting units to open and inspect their condition?
 Have you reviewed the viability and quality of your packaging?
 Remember, any box that looks used or worn will result in these kinds of complaints, even if it’s just from shelf wear.
 No seller wants to deal with repeated Used Sold as New complaints or warnings when they only sell items that are listed as “new,” but it’s best to be prepared in case Amazon sends a “Resellable” item out on your behalf.
 At least until the point where FBA ends this practice, that is.

-Chris McCabe, Frustration-free Amazon
+Chris McCabe, Amazon Appeal online course

 Every minute your account is suspended or your listings are blocked you lose money.
 Get my FREE guide and save yourself time and money by giving your account a checkup now.